-Spinal cord injury is any damage or harm to the spinal cord or to the nerves arising from the cord that may lead to temporary or permanent change in function
+Spinal cord injury is any damage or harm to the spinal cord or to the nerves arising from the cord that may lead to a temporary or permanent change in function

-Road traffic accidents are the leading causes of spinal cord injuries, and the cervical spine is the most common area of injury representing 50% of the cases, and the remainder of the cases are distributed between thoracic, lumbar, and sacral spinal injuries.
+Spinal cord injuries occur at a rate of 27–47 cases per million people in the population per year.
+Road traffic accidents are the leading cause and the cervical spine is the most common area of injury, representing 50% of cases The remainder of cases are distributed between thoracic, lumbar, and sacral spinal injuries.

 Classification of Vertebral Fractures

 Before we discuss the different indications and findings on imaging studies of the spine and the spinal cord, it is important to define the main types of these fractures.